 |Abdomen||Vomiting, diarrhea, abdominal pain, weight loss|

-|Lymph nodes||Complications of primary tuberculosis, cervical lymph nodes are mostly affected, generalized lymphadenopathy|
+|Lymph nodes||Complications of primary tuberculosis, cervical lymph nodes are commonly involved, generalized lymphadenopathy|

-|Skin||Lupus vulgaris (typically, in the cheek region of women), tuberculides|
+|Skin||Lupus vulgaris (typically, in the cheek region of women), tuberculids|

 Tuberculin skin test and interferon-gamma test

 The tuberculin skin test according to Mendel-Mantoux is positive if a palpable node of at least 15 mm is visible after 72–96 hours.
 For at-risk patients, an induration > 10 mm is sufficient to confirm an infection.
 For high-risk patients, an induration > 5 mm is sufficient to confirm infection.